 Kelly’s commitment to the art of dancing has lead her into leadership roles in arts administration and event organization.
 She was the co-director of the North American Nomadic College from 2013-15.
-Kelly founded the Montreal Movement Educator's Forum in 2012 and is currently President of Studio 303‘s board of directors.
+Kelly founded the Montreal Movement Educator's Forum in 2012 and is on Studio 303‘s board of directors.
 Kelly is currently pursuing an MA in Concordia’s Individualized program at the hinge of dance studies, art education and sensory anthropology.

 contact: kelloggio at gmail dot com